Archive for Manufactured Home inspection

 Are you seeking a Mobile Home Inspector in Orange County California?

-There may be other mobile home inspectors in the area, but Manufactured Home Inspection is an licensed mobile home inspector, that you could trust when it comes to your mother or grandmother.
-Our inspections take elderly needs into consideration and we check for tripping hazards, roof leaks, plumbing leaks, leveling issues, proper ventilation, smoke detectors, electrical outlets, furnace AC, stove and oven.
-All of these items are reported in our in depth overview for you to keep.
+There may be other mobile home inspectors in the area, but Manufactured Home Inspection is a licensed mobile home inspector you can trust—especially when it comes to the safety and comfort of elderly homeowners.
+Our inspections take senior needs into careful consideration and include checks for tripping hazards, roof leaks, plumbing leaks, leveling issues, proper ventilation, smoke detectors, electrical outlets, furnace and air conditioning systems, as well as stoves and ovens.
+All findings are clearly documented in an in-depth inspection overview for your records.

 Posted in: Manufactured Home inspection